Dhruvi-Lodhavia/Dhruvi-Lodhavia.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior undergraduate at IIT Gandhinagar, pursuing a major in Electrical Engineering and a minor in Computer Science.
+I am a first year masters student at University of California San Diego, USA, pursuing a major in Computer Engineering.

 Domains I'm interesed in -

 - Computer Architecture
-- VLSI Design
+- RTL Design for ASIC and FPGA
-- Ubiquitous Computing